-Estimates contained in this bulletin are produced from responses provided by international passengers arriving in and departing from the UK, sampled on the international passenger survey (127.8 Kb Pdf) that we conduct.
+Estimates contained in this bulletin are produced from responses provided by international passengers arriving in and departing from the UK, sampled on the International Passenger Survey (350.4 Kb Pdf) that we conduct.

-This bulletin contains provisional overseas travel and tourism estimates for February 2015.
-Revised, final estimates will be published in Travel Trends, 2014 on 14 May 2015.
+This bulletin contains provisional overseas travel and tourism estimates for March 2015.
+Revised, final estimates for 2014 were published in Travel Trends, 2014 on 20 May 2015.
 The monthly overseas travel and tourism estimates are produced using provisional passenger traffic data to inform the weighting process that is then revised for production of the quarterly estimates, and final data is then used in the production of the annual results published in Travel Trends (see background note: Accuracy of IPS estimates).
 The title of the monthly overseas travel and tourism bulletin was renamed in December 2013 to "Overseas Travel and Tourism, Provisional Results for [Month] 2013" to clarify that the data contained in these bulletins are provisional.